-The black economy is commercial activity that operates outside of laws, regulations, and taxes.
+The black market economy is a commercial activity that operates outside of laws, regulations, and taxes.
 It's also called the shadow economy, the underground economy, or the informal economy.

-There are three characteristics that describe the black economy.
+There are three characteristics that describe the black market economy.
 First, some aspect of it is illegal.
 It may provide goods or services that are prohibited by law.
 It could provide legal goods or services that avoid taxes.
-Or it could do both.
+Often, it does both.

 Second, cash is preferred.
 That way, payments avoid detection by law enforcement, bank compliance officers, or tax authorities.
-In 2018, an Australian study found that $72 billion of illegal activities used Bitcoin.
+In 2013, about $76 billion of illegal activities used Bitcoin.
+That's accounted for 46% of all Bitcoin transactions at the time, though the proportion of illegal activity conducted on the Bitcoin network has fallen drastically since 201.

-- Deposit funds into a financial system.
-They don't attract federal attention for cash deposits less than $10,000.
-For larger sums, they comingle the illegal gains with funds from a cash-heavy legal business.
+- Deposit funds into a legitimate bank.
+Cash deposits less than $10,000 don't attract federal attention.
+For larger sums, shadow businesses comingle the illegal gains with funds from a cash-heavy legal business.

-- Layering of transactions to disguise the source, ownership, and location of the funds.
+- The layering of transactions to disguise the source, ownership, and location of the funds.
 They may create overseas shell companies that are only used to launder the cash.

 - Integrate the funds into society in the form of holdings that appear legitimate.
 Many use funds to buy real estate.